← Visit Appcues.com

 1. The warm welcome email

-Never underestimate the power of a warm welcome.
-Welcome emails have a 91.43% open rate.
+The first email in your onboarding sequence is crucial.
+It sets the tone for the new customer's journey.
+Welcome emails have a 63.91% open rate.
 That’s because new users are excited about your product.
-They’ve made the decision to engage with your brand and are highly receptive to hearing from you at that moment.
+They’ve made the decision to engage with your brand and are highly receptive to hearing from you at that moment, especially because it’s most likely the first time they’re receiving emails from you.

 Don’t waste this opportunity by turning it into a hard sell.
 Instead, use this email to lay the foundation for a meaningful relationship with your users.
 Be genuine and welcome them to the community while highlighting how your product benefits them.
 Not all of us have big imaginations so you want to help users connect the dots on how your product can actually improve their day-to-day.
 This practice helps drive new users to their aha moment and keeps them excited about what’s to come.
 (Win-win!)